mtao/nyu-intro-to-computer-science/slides/unix_intro.md

 In order to run Unix or Linux commands, you will need a terminal emulator:

 - OS X users already have the Terminal app we will use for this purpose.
-- Windows users must have [Git for Windows](https://gitforwindows.org/) installed.
+- Windows users must have [WSL](https://learn.microsoft.com/en-us/windows/wsl/install) or [Git for Windows](https://gitforwindows.org/) installed.

 ---